tajo/ladle/packages/website/blog/2022-08-08-visual-snapshots.md

     await page.goto(`${url}/?story=${storyKey}&mode=preview`);
     // stories are code-splitted, wait for them to be loaded await page.waitForSelector("[data-storyloaded]");
-    // take a screenshot and compare it with the baseline (if it exists) await expect(page).toHaveScreenshot(`${storyKey}.png`);
+    // take a screenshot and compare it with the baseline await expect(page).toHaveScreenshot(`${storyKey}.png`);
   });
 });